b11031371/my_bible_notes/2026-05-15/note_en.md

 > "It is no doctrine about Christ, but Christ Himself that is laid as the foundation."
 [2]

 Paul's point in verse 11 is precise: there is no other viable foundation.
-The contrast between gold, silver, precious stones and wood, hay, straw isn't about material value — it's about what endures under pressure.
-If Christ is truly your foundation, what you build on Him is real; if not, even impressive-looking structures will be burned away.
+Gold, silver, precious stones versus wood, hay, straw — the contrast isn't about which materials cost more.
+It's asking: does what you're putting your energy into actually hold up when tested?
+If Christ is the foundation, what's built on Him stands.
+If not, even the impressive stuff burns.

 ---

 ## IV.
 Reflection Question

-Is there a group or friendship in your life where belonging depends on agreeing with the "right" person or taking the "right" side?
+Have you ever found yourself letting someone you admire shape your standards — where their opinions quietly became your measuring stick?

-If that need to take sides is actually a sign of something deeper, what do you think God might be pointing out to you?
+If your foundation is a person, it will eventually shake.
+If it's Christ, it will stand.

 ---